 Slides from the September LA Webinar.
 Provides updates on service status, including update on automated account management, self-service password resets, new Portal functionality, Skype for Business federation and update on Mobile devices policies.
-You can listen to a recording of the Webinar by clicking here, and the Q&A log can be found by clicking here
+Please also see the recording of the webinar and the Q&A log.

 LA Bulletin - 3 January 2018

 Latest information on NHSmail service including service status, self-service password resets, self-help tool, portal release, IP addressing and the NHS Relay, compatibility issues with Outlook 2010 Service Pack 2, patient identifiable data, Outlook desktop over the internet restrictions and mailbox size and deleted items.